octabytes/octabytes.github.io/content/website/applications/automation/automatisch.md

   id: automatisch
   name: Automatisch
   website: https://automatisch.io/
-  short_description: Automatisch helps you to automate your business processes without coding.
+  description: Automatisch helps you to automate your business processes without coding.
 Use our affordable cloud solution or self-host on your own servers.
 ---